What we do

 The people we support - adults aged in their late teens to early 60s - live with challenges such as physical disability, intellectual disability, autism, acquired brain injury and Prader Willi Syndrome, with many having a combination of these.
 Click here to read more about the services we provide.

-The 90-plus people Lighthouse Disability supports are accommodated in 28 homes with two to five people living together or in adjoining units.
+Our 90-plus clients are accommodated in 28 homes with two to five people living together or in adjoining units.
 Each person is carefully matched with others who share their interests and goals and have compatible personalities.

 Lighthouse Disability’s homes

 Our homes are comfortable, warm and welcoming in which people can relax and enjoy life in their own space.
 Rooms are decorated to personal tastes, and there are attractive gardens where people can spend time in good weather.

 Some homes make use of tailored technologies such as iPads to engage, entertain and educate.
 New-style kitchens encourage food preparation as a shared activity.
 Some homes also have exercise equipment such as treadmills to encourage the pursuit of fitness goals.